 Safeguarding at Scarborough TEC

-Scarborough TEC is committed to safeguarding and promoting the welfare of students and expects all staff and volunteers and students to share this commitment.
+Scarborough TEC is committed to safeguarding and promoting the welfare of students and expects all staff, volunteers and students to share this commitment.

-All of our staff, volunteers and contractors must comply with our College’s Safeguarding Policy and Guidance, which applies to all of our students and in particular students who are children (under the age of 18) or vulnerable adults.
+All of our staff, volunteers and contractors must comply with our college’s Safeguarding Policy and Guidance.
+This applies to all our students, particularly those who are children (aged under 18) or vulnerable adults.
 The key objectives of the policy and guidance are to:

 - Promote a safe environment for all our students to learn and achieve

 - Actively promote the welfare of students

 - Identify any students who may be experiencing abuse or harm in college, at home or in relationships and take appropriate action to ensure their safety (child and adult protection).